HarryLovesCode/Vulkan-API-Book/chap3/windows.md

 # Preparing for Window Creation

 Because we're going to be writing this from scratch, we're going to have to interact with Windows directly.
 The first thing we need to know is what headers we should include.
-The information I linked tells us that we should include...
+The information I linked tells us that we should include these headers:

 ```cpp
 #include <windows.h>